boomyville/docker-compose/README.md

 # docker-compose
 A collection of docker compose scripts for various images.

-For personal use only
+Use these as examples for your own docker instances